Your shopping cart is currently empty!

 Astrophotography with a normal camera

 Depending on the manufacturer and model, the H-alpha sensitivity of a digital camera is only between 10 and 30 %, typically around 15 %.
 This makes these spectral ranges practically invisible in the already very dark night.
 This is due to the UV/IR blocking filter (also known as a hotmirror), which is installed by the manufacturers directly in front of the sensor.
 This is necessary to ensure good color reproduction during the day, but is just as much a thorn in the side of astrophotographers as it is for the Infrared photographers.
-Therefore, the blocking filter is removed during astromodification and replaced by a filter that allows the H-alpha radiation to pass.
+For this reason, the blocking filter is removed during astromodification and replaced by a filter that allows the H-alpha radiation to pass through.

 Astromodified camera vs. normal camera